The team.

 Hannah Uckelmann, PhD

-Dr. Hannah Uckelmann is Max-Eder junior research group leader at University Hospital Goethe Universität Frankfurt.
+Dr. Hannah Uckelmann is Max-Eder junior research group leader at University Hospital / Goethe University Frankfurt.
 Her research focuses on studying the epigenetic regulation of self-renewal programs during cancer development and the discovery of new therapeutics.
 During her time as an postdoc and instructor at Harvard Medical School she showed that Menin-MLL inhibitors are highly effective in NPM1 mutant AML mouse and PDX models, paving the way for the ongoing clinical trials using these highly potent targeted epigenetic inhibitors.
 Hannah continued on to discover an unexpected role of mutant NPM1 on chromatin representing the molecular basis for the effectiveness of Menin-MLL inhibition in NPM1 mutant AML.
 NPM1c cooperates with other chromatin factors to change the chromatin landscape and enhance transcriptional output at its target sites.
 She and her team continue investigating NPM1c-driven leukemogenesis with focus on novel therapeutic therapies in NPM1 mutant AML.

 Sara Gama